William Field (minister): Career

 Field succeeded James Kettle in 1789 as minister of the presbyterian congregation at Warwick, where he was ordained on 12 July 1790.
 On this occasion Belsham gave the charge, and Joseph Priestley preached.
 Dr. Samuel Parr, who then first met Priestley, attended the service and the ordination dinner.
 Thus began Field's close intimacy with Parr, a connection fostered by their common devotion to classical studies.

 In 1791 Field started a Sunday school, the first in Warwick.
 This led him to clash with some of the local clergy.
 Field then became a pamphleteer.
 His meeting-house, rebuilt 1780, was fitted with a sloping floor, to improve its quality as an auditorium; Field excited some comment by surmounting the front of the building with a stone cross.
 He kept a boarding-school for many years at Leam, near Warwick.

 About 1830 Field took charge of an old Presbyterian meeting-house at Kenilworth.
 There he conducted afternoon service in addition to his Warwick duties.
 This meeting-house was rebuilt (1846) by his son Edwin Wilkins Field.
 Field remained in active duty for nearly 60 years.
 He resigned Warwick in 1843, and was succeeded in 1844 by Henry Ashton Meeson, M.D.
 At Kenilworth he was succeeded in 1850 by John Gordon.

 Death

 Field died at Leam on 16 August 1851; a marble slab to his memory was placed in High Street Chapel, Warwick.

 Family

 Field married Mary Wilkins, daughter of William Wilkins "of Bury Field", Gloucestershire, who died at Liverpool on 2 October 1848, aged 64.
 Her father was a Baptist minister, the Rev. William Wilkins of Buryfield House, Bourton-on-the-Water, who became assistant to Benjamin Beddome in 1777, continuing to 1795 in Bourton.
 He was later minister in Cirencester, where he was succeeded in 1804 by the Rev. Daniel White.
 He died in 1812.

-William and Mary Field had a numerous family.
+William and Mary Field had thirteen children.
 Of the sons: